Eva Ryynänen: Career

 Ryynänen studied at the Academy of Fine Arts (now part of the University of the Arts Helsinki) from 1934 to 1939.

 Her debut solo exhibition was in 1940.
 Her breakthrough came in 1974, as a result of an exhibition at the Amos Anderson Art Museum in Helsinki, and a national tour following it.

 She created in total c.
 500 works, of which approximately 50 are in collections outside Finland.

 She is especially known for her numerous wooden sculptures, reliefs and wood carvings housed in many Finnish churches.
+For example, she carved the pulpit for the Pielisensuu Church (1960).
 She also worked extensively with bronze and marble.